jacobrstone/jacobrstone.github.io/_pages/about.md

 ## Professional Experience

-I spent a year working at London-based Conversational AI startup called OpenDialogAI as a Software Engineer!
-Though my job title was Software Engineer, I was spread across many disciplines involving PHP (Laravel) back-end, Vue.js front-end, AWS SageMaker for testing and deploying LLMs in Python, using testing frameworks liek Cypress and even IaC (Infrastructure as Code) using Terraform.
+I spent a year working at London-based Conversational AI startup called OpenDialogAI as a **Software Engineer**!
+Though my job title was Software Engineer, I was spread across many disciplines involving PHP (Laravel) back-end, Vue.js front-end, AWS SageMaker for **testing and deploying LLMs in Python**, using testing frameworks liek Cypress and even IaC (Infrastructure as Code) using Terraform.